Vyral/michael-dedic/_posts/2019-07-22-summer-2019-las-vegas-market-update.md

 First of all, inventory has risen. **In June of last year, we had 2.3 months’ worth of inventory on the market.
 This June, we’ve got a 3.3-month supply.** This 43.5% increase means sellers still have the upper hand, but that buyers now have more to choose from.
 Even so, 3.3 months is still not much.
 If you plan on buying a home this year, you’ll need to work closely with an experienced Realtor to ensure your home search is successful.&nbsp;

-Over that same 12-month period, the number of new listings as well as the number of pending sales both went up by more than 9%.
+Over that same 12-month period, the number of new listings as well as the number of pending sales went up by more than 9%.
 This just goes to show that our market is still quite active.&nbsp;

 {% include pullquote.html %}